bagisto/bagisto-docs/docs/2.x/packages/blade-components.md

   | **`content`** | Slot for the main content. |
   | **`footer`** |  Slot for the footer content. |

-You can customize the appearance of the Drawer by passing additional props.
+You can customize the appearance of the Drawer by passing additional CSS.

 * To customize the header section, you can target the `header` slot with your own CSS classes or styles.
 * Similarly, you can customize the content section using the `content` slot.